Juizes-MTG-Portugal/Juizes-MTG-Portugal.github.io/docs/_posts/2023-11-20-multiplayer-addendum-magic-tournament-rules.markdown

 Players that lost the match are awarded 0 points.

-In Best-of-One matches, the match points coincide with game points.
+In Best-of-One matches, the match points can coincide with game points, since the required number of game wins is one.

+A player who receives a bye in a Multiplayer tournament receives

+$$ {n \plus n \times ( 1 \minus (1 \over n) )} $$

-A player who receives a bye in a Multiplayer tournament receives N+1 match points, where N is the standard number of players in a Pod for that tournament.
+match points, where N is the standard number of players in a Pod for that tournament.

+For example, in a tournament with a typical pod composition of 4 players, the points per win is 7.
+This value is also used for any incomplete pods (with 3 players).

 ## Game Points

 **Policy Additions**

+In Multiplayer Tournaments, players earn

+$$ {n \plus n \times ( 1 \minus (1 \over n) )} $$

-In Multiplayer Tournaments, players earn N+1 game points for each game they win, where N is the standard number of players in a Pod for that tournament.
+ game points for each game they win, where n is the standard number of players in a Pod for that tournament.

 Each player who began a game that does not end with a winner being declared will earn 1 point.